As wildfire smoke becomes a part of life on the West Coast, so do its health risks

 The particles from wildfires are dangerously small, less than a micron wide, or 10 to 30 times smaller than the diameter of a human hair.
 Their size lets them slip past the body’s usual defenses and lodge deep inside the lungs, passing into the blood stream and reaching the heart and the brain.
 The fires aren’t just burning trees but are also destroying houses, power lines and other infrastructure.
 The smoke is a complex mixture of volatile organic chemicals, ozone, nitrogen oxides and trace minerals, but it is the particulates under 2.5 microns in size that worry experts the most.

 Exposure can lead to immediate problems such as headaches, coughing and wheezing, and a person can become short of breath and experience a racing heartbeat.
-The dense smoke is a bigger danger for anyone with respiratory ailments such as chronic obstructive pulmonary disease (COPD) or asthma, and long-term exposure can contribute to heart attacks, strokes, and possibly depression and anxiety, said Michael Jerrett, a professor and former chair of the Department of Environmental Health Sciences at the University of California at Los Angeles.
+The dense smoke is a bigger danger for anyone with a respiratory ailment such as chronic obstructive pulmonary disease (COPD) or asthma, and long-term exposure can contribute to heart attacks, strokes, and possibly depression and anxiety, said Michael Jerrett, a professor at the Department of Environmental Health Sciences at the University of California at Los Angeles.

 “At these levels, even healthy people will start feeling symptoms,” said Gopal Allada, an associate professor of medicine focusing on pulmonary and critical care at the Oregon Health & Science University School of Medicine in Portland.